zooxo/desk42/README.md

-# DESK42 - Spreadsheet, Text, Graphics, Games and More for the DM42
+# DESK42 - Calculator, Spreadsheet, Text, Graphics, Games and More for the DM42

 # ...
 COMING SOON ...

 ![desk42](https://github.com/zooxo/desk42/assets/16148023/94213748-9ab6-4633-9bc6-1081f0df63a6)

 ```

-DESK42 - Spreadsheet, Text, Graphics, Games and More for the DM42
+DESK42 - Calculator, Spreadsheet, Text, Graphics, Games and More for the DM42

 ____________________